sombriks/sombriks-hq/assets/posts/0004-vuejs-into-a-cordova-project.md

 **Step three:** copy cordova.js script tag in the bottom of www/index.html to the bottom of public/index.html

-You see, this cript does not exsists yet. it's built when the cordova application gets constructed.
+You see, this script does not exists yet. it's built when the cordova application gets constructed.

 The current index.html inside the public folder should look like this: